anderjason/composablequery/README.md

 import { ComposableQuery } from "@anderjason/composablequery";

 // conditionPart is only a portion of a SQL query,
-// intended to be embedded inside another one const conditionPart = new ComposableQuery({
+// intended to be embedded in another part const conditionPart = new ComposableQuery({
   sql: `state = $1 AND type = $2`
   params: ['California', 'Post Office']